turingschool/launch-curriculum/module2/lessons/Week5/DailyPlanet.md

 <section class='call-to-action' markdown='1'>
 Open pgAdmin and write queries for the following:
 * Return all issues and their articles
-* Return the average number of issues per article
+* Return the average number of articles per issue
-* Return the average number of issues per article for a specific reporter
+* Return the average number of articles per issue for a specific reporter (assume you do not know the id of the reporter)
 </section>